edm00se/blog/_posts/2015-02-09-a-quick-note-on-JARs.md

 share: true
 ---

+[Edit]
+[In the comments, Sven Petri pointed out]({{ site.url }}/xpages/a-quick-note-on-JARs/#comment-1872739749) the need to have the JAR in the same relative path in the Designer environment conducting any build of the NSF.
+This is absolutely worth noting, though my excitement on this topic was driven by the lack of need to edit the java.policy file.
+Ultimately, everyone ought to communicate with their customers and/or administrators as to the external dependencies, to avoid any build issues by customer admins or non-developers.
+Basically, make sure people know to drop a copy of the JARs from the server in their local _/jvm/lib/ext/_ path.
+[/Edit]

 ### Preface
 Either I just didn't know that this was a viable option or we've all been living in the dark for too long.
 My suspicion is the former, but what follows is a quick run down of my preferred approach for using the _com.google.gson_ library (or any JAR), server-wide (without OSGi deployment).
 TLDR; drop it in &lt;install&gt;/jvm/lib/ext/ and restart your Domino server (don't forget to do it with your local/dev environment as well).